Professeur chercheur en sciences de gestion et du management

 Auteurs :

 Caroline HilmiDavid OsbornSevil AcarTamatoa BambridgeFrédérique ChlousMine CinarSalpie DjoundourianGunnar HaraldssonVicky W.Y.
-LamSamir MalikiAnnick de Marffy MantuanoNadine MarshallPaul MarshallNicolas PascalLaura Recuero-VirtoKatrin RehdanzAlain Safa
+LamSamir B. MalikiAnnick de Marffy MantuanoNadine MarshallPaul MarshallNicolas PascalLaura Recuero VirtoKatrin RehdanzAlain Safa

 -